Ctrlmonster/r3f-effekseer/README.md

 ## TODOs:
 * Check if all Effekseer Settings are being used in the effekseer.js file, in the same that they were used in effekseer.src.js
-* add effectInstance.play() promise
 * Check if baseDir in manager needs to be settable

 ## Next Steps / How to Contribute:
-* The Effekseer render pass needs to be adapted to be compatible with the pmndrs PostProcessing lib (see Resources below) - check if it could just include effekseerManger.render()
+* The Effekseer render pass needs to be adapted to be compatible with the pmndrs PostProcessing lib (see Resources below) - check the `EffekseerRenderPass.tsx` for a wip.
 * Check what kind of additional methods to add to the Manager
 * Check if HMR experience can be improved